Tuesday, October 26, 2021 · 16 min read

 The entire data acquisition measurement chain can also be calibrated with an electrical reference generator signal.
 Every sensor has an electrical output that is scaled into a physical unit in the acquisition system.
 A calibration process is done to check if the data acquisition system itself measures the correct value.
 A calibrated signal generator is used as a known electrical voltage reference and the signal is sent to the inputs of the data acquisition system.

 The Dynamics Test Centre CED in Normandy FRANCE has chosen rugged Dewesoft KRYPTON acquisition modules for their seat crash test catapult.
 With shockproof up to 100G, strain gauge, and universal STG amplifiers inside, KRYPTON units are suited for extreme vibration environment use and high-resolution measurement range.

-Easy to use and versatile, we use the KRYPTON modules both for crash tests to study the dynamic behavior of structures/materials and for high accuracy calibration operations
+Easy to use and versatile, we use the KRYPTON modules both for crash tests to study the dynamic behaviour of structures/materials and for high accuracy calibration operations

 says the Crash Test Engineer Baptiste Fleury.